Is Depression Considered A Disease? Understanding The Facts

 The efficacy of online therapy for treating depression

 The study found that individuals who participated in the program showed significant reductions in symptoms of depression compared to those who did not participate as a direct result of virtual intervention.
-These findings suggest the positive potential of online therapy to be an effective treatment for depression.
+These findings suggest the positive potential of online therapy to be an effective treatment for symptoms of depression.

 Getty